What you need to know about the coronavirus today

 The spread

-There are now over 126,000 cases of coronavirus globally, after the World Health Organization called the outbreak a pandemic for the first time on Wednesday, and over 4,600 have died, according to a Reuters tally at 0200 GMT on Thursday.
-Almost 7,000 cases were reported in the past day, far surpassing the average daily amount reported in China during the virus’ initial peak.
+There are now more than 126,000 cases of coronavirus globally, after the World Health Organization called the outbreak a pandemic for the first time on Wednesday, and more than 4,600 have died, according to a Reuters tally at 0200 GMT on Thursday.
+Almost 7,000 cases were reported in the past day, far surpassing the average daily number reported in China during the virus’ initial peak.

 [For an interactive graphic of the spread, open tmsnrt.rs/3aIRuz7 in an external browser.]